learn-co-curriculum/dsc-combinations-lab/README.md

 ## Learning objectives

-In this lab, you'll
+You will be able to:

-- practice on how to use combinations when the order is not important
+- Practice how to use combinations when the order is not important
-- you'll create (easy) functions for combinations and permutations
+- You'll create (easy) functions for combinations and permutations

 ## Let's get started